rpuig2001/CDM/README.md

   - [FUTURE 2.0.9] If **RealMode** is enabled, when the pilot send a new EOBT, then it will show with ``color4`` (Default ORANGE) when **EOBT is different than TOBT**.
   - Color defined as ``color8``.

-- Column TOBT: If EventMode is disabled, We can not simulate it, so it gets the EOBT and the colors is green.
-Otherwise TOBT will be functional and will calculate TSAT and TTOT from the TOBT time.
+- Column TOBT: If realMode is disabled, TOBT will calculate TSAT and TTOT from the TOBT time.
 To delete it simple edit the time and press enter deleting the content.
+  - To add a TOBT while realMode is DISABLED, use the Ready TOBT Function to set the actual time as a TOBT or the Edit TOBT to set a 4 digits time.
+  - If realMode is enable it will ONLY set the EOBT as TOBT when the first flightplan is recived, if the EOBT is changed the TOBT will not change automatically and you can use other functions such as the EOBT to TOBT Function to move it through.
+(EOBT will have a different color to say you that there's a new time sent by the pilot).
   - ![#8fd894](https://via.placeholder.com/15/8fd894/000000?text=+) `LIGHT GREEN` or defined ``color2``: From EOBT-35 to EOBT-5.
   - ![#00c000](https://via.placeholder.com/15/00c000/000000?text=+) `DARK GREEN`  or defined ``color1``: After EOBT-5.